Data-Strata/medicaid_claims_analytics/docs/09_powerbi_dashboard.md

 - Filled Map: Paid Amount by Provider State (filtered to continental U.S.)

 This page provides the “big picture” view of Medicaid program performance.

+⭐ Interaction Rules
+The Executive Overview page is designed with intuitive, consistent interaction patterns that carry across the entire dashboard:

+- Billing vs Servicing Toggle
+The provider role toggle applies at the model level and automatically filters all pages.
+Selecting Billing or Servicing on Page 1 updates every visual on Page 1 and persists when navigating to Pages 2–6.

+- Cross‑Page Consistency
+Because the toggle filters the semantic model, all downstream pages (Provider Integrity, HCPCS Explorer, Category Analytics, etc.) inherit the same provider role context unless explicitly overridden.

+- Visual Interactions
+  > Selecting a state on the map filters the Top Providers visuals and the service category donut.
+  > Selecting a provider in the Top 10 visuals filters the KPI row and category distribution.
+  > Hover tooltips provide additional detail without altering page‑level filters.

+- Full‑Month Filtering
+Trend visuals automatically exclude incomplete months using the Paid Amount (Full Months Only) measure, ensuring accurate interpretation of spend patterns.

+These rules ensure a predictable, transparent user experience across the entire dashboard.

+⭐ Executive Narrative
+The Executive Overview page tells a clear, data‑driven story of Medicaid spending.
+It begins with a KPI row that quantifies the scale of the program—total paid amount, claims volume, patient reach, and provider participation.
+The trend visual contextualizes how spending has evolved over time, highlighting peaks, troughs, and structural shifts in utilization.
+The service category donut breaks down spend across OP, RX, and OTHER categories, revealing where Medicaid dollars are concentrated.
+The geographic map surfaces state‑level variation in spending, while the Top 10 Providers visuals identify the largest organizational and individual contributors to Medicaid costs.
+Together, these elements provide leadership with a comprehensive, at‑a‑glance understanding of program performance and emerging patterns.

 ---